ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Transmit IR NEC Raw Data And Decode.rst

 After the connection is being set up correctly, we will move to the coding part for this example.
-First, make sure the correct Ameba development board is selected in Arduino IDE: “Tools” -> “Board” -> “RTL8722CSM/RTL8722DM”.
+First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board" -> "RTL8722CSM/RTL8722DM".

-Open the “IRSendRAW” example in “File” -> “Examples” -> “AmebaIRDevice” -> “IRSendRAW” (Figure 9) and upload to 1st board connected with IR
+Open the "IRSendRAW" example in "File" -> "Examples" -> "AmebaIRDevice" -> "IRSendRAW" (Figure 9) and upload to 1st board connected with IR
 Emitter:

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Transmit_IR_NEC_Raw_Data_And_Decode/image9.png